numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 proportion of the 'combined' codebase as numeric tutorials make up of PyCon 2014's tutorial schedule, which suggests that the 'combined' column may not be *wildly* unrepresentative of new Python code in general.
-While it's impossible to know for certain, from this data it seems plausible that on net across all Python code currently being written, matrix multiplication is used more often than ``//`` and the bitwise operations.
+While it's impossible to know for certain, from this data it's plausible that across all Python code currently being written, matrix multiplication is used more often than ``//`` and the bitwise operations.

 But isn't it weird to add an operator with no stdlib uses?
 ----------------------------------------------------------

-It's certainly unusual (though ``...`` was also added without any stdlib uses), but the important thing is whether a change will benefit users, not where the software is being downloaded from.
+It's certainly unusual (though ``Ellipsis`` was also added without any stdlib uses), but the important thing is whether a change will benefit users, not where the software is being downloaded from.
 It's clear from the above that ``@`` will be used, and used heavily.
-And -- who knows? -- perhaps someday the stdlib will contain a matrix type of some sort.
-This PEP only moves us closer to that possibility, by helping the Python numerical community finally standardize on a single duck type for all matrix-like objects.
+And -- who knows? -- perhaps someday the stdlib will contain an array type of some sort.
+This PEP only moves us closer to that possibility, by helping the Python numerical community finally standardize on a single duck type for all array-like objects.

 Matrix power and in-place operators